-Rudawski currently does not see much deterioration in securitized auto loan performance, especially in higher quality tranches.
+Rudawski currently does not see much deterioration in securitised auto loan performance, especially in higher quality tranches.
 Currently, auto loan charge-offs don’t appear to be rising significantly.
-Data from Bloomberg show net charge-offs remain at the low levels seen throughout the post-financial crisis years.
+Data from Bloomberg show net charge-offs remain at the low levels seen throughout the post- financial crisis years.
 In fact, current net charge-off rates are lower now than they were in the years leading up to the crisis.
 (See figure 1 below.)

 Figure 1: Net charge-offs for auto loans remain at low levels

 Market stresses are emerging at the fringes, Rudawski notes, among riskier borrowers with low credit scores.
 Smaller lenders who focus on these less creditworthy borrowers are seeing a rise in delinquencies and defaults in the auto loans they’ve made.
-Fitch Ratings reported an annualized rate of net losses on securitized subprime auto loans at 10% in late 2016, the highest level since the crisis.5
+Fitch Ratings reported an annualised rate of net losses on securitised subprime auto loans at 10 per cent in late 2016, the highest level since the crisis.5

 Concerns about credit card lenders in the US have also garnered headlines in recent weeks.
-Firms with significant exposure to consumer loans announced higher charge-offs and increases in delinquent payments in Q1 2017.6 Share prices for many of these lenders suffered after these announcements.
+Firms with significant exposure to consumer loans, including JPMorgan Chase, Synchrony, Capital One and Discover, announced higher charge-offs and increases in delinquent payments in Q1 2017.6 Share prices for many of these lenders suffered after these announcements.